jasonrhaddix/CascadeCLI/README.md

 | --no-remote   |              | Does not create a remote repository |

+__CREATE NOTES:__
+	1. When creating a repository, you MUST select a unique repo name for your account.
+Cascade will fail if a repository exists with the same name of the one you're trying to create.

 ## Merge
 Merging branches with the `merge` command.
 Cascade will handle pulling, merging, and pushing of branches on the repo.

 ##### Common Git workflow pattern